 Unless you have formal training in forest management, it may be best to consult with a certified forester or arborist.
 For a listing of certified professionals consult the yellow pages or the International Society of Arboriculture (a listing of local arborists is available at the following web site: www.isa-arbor.com).
+Stewardship Foresters at the Arizona Department of Forestry & Fire Management are also available to provide guidance on forest thinning.
+Find out to contact a Stewardship Forester by calling (602) 771-1400.

-19. What insecticides can be used to "control" pine bark beetles?
+19. What insecticides can be used to control pine bark beetles?

-There are no pesticides labeled or proven effective for the control of Ips or Dendroctonus bark beetles in colonized (infected) ponderosa or pinyon pine.
+There are no pesticides labeled or proven effective for the control of Ips or Dendroctonus bark beetles after a tree is infested.
+Once the tree is infested it is dead.
 This includes microinjection insecticides (Mauget or Acecap).
 Furthermore, beware of companies that claim their organic treatment or fertilizer will prevent attacks by bark beetles.
 These claims are not backed by peer-reviewed, statistically valid, scientific research.

-20. What insecticides can be used to "prevent" pine bark beetles from colonizing trees?
+20. What insecticides can be used to prevent pine bark beetles for colonizing trees?

 Three pesticides are labeled and recommended for prevention of colonization by Ips and Dendroctonus bark beetle species.
-These pesticides contain the active ingredients carbaryl (trade name Sevin SL) or permethrin (trade names Astro and Dragnet).
+These pesticide contain the active ingredients are carbaryl (trade name Sevin SL) or permethrin (trade names Astro and Dragnet).
 These active ingredients are present in several other trade name pesticides.
 However, these other products are not formulated or registered for use on pine bark beetles.
-The pesticides recommended above coat the bark and act as a stomach poison to beetles that chew into the bark where it is coated.
+These pesticides coat the bark and act as a stomach poison to beetles that chew into the bark where it is coated.
 Pesticide labels are legally binding documents and all pesticides must be applied in compliance with product label directions.